 What I've just been describing is what's called exposure therapy.
 Exposure is the main ingredient in nearly all of the effective treatments for anxiety.
 Psychologists have tried to come up with other methods, but exposure has been shown, time and again, to be a key component of successful treatment.
-Do you have any questions so far?"

-"However, it can be hard to expose yourself to many eating disorder related fears, such as (being abandoned).
+However, it can be hard to expose yourself to many eating disorder related fears, such as being abandoned.
 So, we use something called imaginal exposure therapy.
 In imaginal exposure therapy we have you write about and imagine your fear.
 This type of exposure therapy has been shown to be just as effective as doing exposure therapy in real life.

 So, what does this mean for you?
 This means that as you complete imaginal exposures (writing about and imagining your fear) you will become less and less anxious about your fear.
 This will help you gain control of your fears and any eating disorder behaviours you experience.
-Does this all make sense?"

 We measure anxiety using SUDS Scale.
-That stands for "Subjective Units of Distress'
+That stands for "Subjective Units of Distress"